miwufe/quickapp-docs/guide-i18n/tutorial/getting-started/development-and-debugging.en.md

 Note:

-If the version of node you're using is 8.x.x, you'll have to do the following: after running the `hap update --force` for the first time, delete the package-lock.json file, run `npm install` and `hap update --force` once; after that, start the debug server by `npm run debug`.
+If the version of node you're using is 8.x.x, you'll have to do the following: after running the `aiot update --force` for the first time, delete the package-lock.json file, run `npm install` and `aiot update --force` once; after that, start the debug server by `npm run debug`.

 ## Debug browser rendering